jonryley/summit-growth-engine/README.md

 They have a qualification, governance, forecasting and execution problem.

 Summit was designed to solve this by combining commercial governance, CRM discipline, data intelligence, AI-enabled insight, delivery alignment and operating cadence into one scalable growth system.

+Summit transforms CRM from a system of record into a system of commercial insight.

+---

+## Why Summit Is Different

+Most CRM systems manage activity.

+Most sales methodologies focus only on conversion.

+Most governance models operate separately from delivery.

+Summit combines:

+- Qualification
+- Governance
+- CRM discipline
+- Delivery alignment
+- AI-enabled intelligence
+- Commercial visibility
+- Operating cadence
+- Forecast governance

+into one integrated commercial operating system.

+The result is more disciplined growth, stronger forecasting and better commercial execution.

+---

+## Why Now?

+Commercial complexity is increasing.

+Organisations are struggling with:

+- Fragmented CRM adoption
+- Inconsistent qualification
+- Disconnected delivery governance
+- Unreliable forecasting
+- Rising bid costs
+- Weak operating cadence
+- Growing AI disruption
+- Poor commercial visibility

+Summit was designed for this environment.

 ---